New COVID-19 Testing Hours

 The schedule for testing sites will be:

-• Real Life Christian Church, 1501 Steve’s Road, Clermont (through July 2)
+• Real Life Christian Church, 1501 Steve’s Road, Clermont (through July 2, July 6 and ongoing until further notice)

 • Lake-Sumter State College, 9501 US Highway 441, Leesburg (July 1–2, July 6 and ongoing until further notice)